MicrosoftDocs/winui-api/microsoft.ui.xaml.controls.primitives/infobarpanel_setverticalorientationmargin_1719900181.md

 public static void SetVerticalOrientationMargin (Microsoft.UI.Xaml.DependencyObject object, Microsoft.UI.Xaml.Thickness value);
 -->

 ## -description

+Sets the [VerticalOrientationMargin](infobarpanel_verticalorientationmargin.md) to an object.

 ## -parameters

 ### -param object

+The object that the [VerticalOrientationMargin](infobarpanel_verticalorientationmargin.md) value will be set to.

 ### -param value

+The thickness of the [VerticalOrientationMargin](infobarpanel_verticalorientationmargin.md).

 ## -remarks

 ## -see-also

 ## -examples